-Soft Power Education funds and runs two pre schools for 180 orphans and vulnerable children, often children of AIDS victims or sometimes just from desperately poor families.
-Buwenda Pre School and Kyabirwa Pre School offer children a chance to be children for a few hours each day, learning the basics of being in a learning environment, social skills and basic English, but of course, the key focus of our pre-schools is that the children learn through having fun!
+Soft Power Education funds and runs two pre-schools for 180 orphans and vulnerable children, often children of AIDS victims or just from desperately poor families.
+Buwenda and Kyabirwa pre-schools offer children a chance to be children for a few hours each day – learning the basics of being in a learning environment, developing their social skills and basic English language.
+The key focus of our pre-schools is that children learn through having fun!

 Through the People & Parks programme, Soft Power Education's expert programme staff provide the tools and know-how that empower communities bordering Murchison Falls Conservation Area to design, develop and implement their own income-generating projects.

 We train community members to develop and maintain sustainable and environmentally friendly projects such as bee keeping, goat rearing and tree planting.
 Through viable alternative livelihood options, communities can build themselves and their children a sustainable future while at the same time helping to conserve environmentally threatened habitats.

 *All stats taken from the UN and the World Bank 2013

 One of Soft Power’s draw cards for me was the opportunity to live in the community that they work with.